 However, all these model runs are impossible if uncertainties for each input data and model parameters are unknown.
 While some model parameters have known uncertainties, uncertainties for most input data are unknown.

-Also, if using a Monte Carlo approach, probability functions of the uncertainty of each independent variable should be known.
+Also, if the reviewer suggests that a Monte Carlo approach would be preferable, probability functions of the uncertainty of each independent variable should be known, too.